2021 AFL Women's draft: Delisted free agency

 The delisted free agency period will close on 25 June 2021.

 Rookie signings

 In the absence of a rookie draft, each club was permitted to sign players that had not played Australian rules football within the previous three years or been involved in an AFLW high-performance program.

 Inactive players

-Following final list lodgements, a number of players experienced changing circumstances that made them unable to participate in the 2022 season.
+Following final list lodgements, a number of players experienced changing circumstances that made them unable to participate in 2022 season 6.
 Clubs were granted permission to place these players on an inactive list, gaining end of draft selections to replace them for the one season.
-Players on each club's inactive list ahead of the 2022 season are listed below:
+Players on each club's inactive list ahead of 2022 season 6 are listed below:

 Draft

 Free agency and replacement signings

 Where players were moved to inactive list after the draft had taken place, club were entitled to replace them by free agency signing.

 Train on players

-Where multiple players were ruled unable to play due to Covid-19 related health and safety protocols, clubs were entitled to field up to five train on players to enable them to field a full side.
+Where multiple players were ruled unable to play due to COVID-19 related health and safety protocols, clubs were entitled to field up to five train on players to enable them to field a full side.